-2) The Special Education Leadership Development Academy (SELDA) (New): SELDA is a leadership academy jointly sponsored by the Georgia Department of Education and Georgia Council of Administrators of Special Education designed for the new Special Education Director.
-SELDA is a series of six sessions that take place throughout the school year.
-The purpose and focus of SELDA is to prepare new special education directors for the responsibilities associated with their job.
-This task is accomplished by providing instruction by content experts, practice, mentor support, and "Question and Answer" sessions by the Georgia Department of Education's Special Education Director on a variety of topics specific to the roles and responsibilities of IDEA.
-The SELDA participants do a Goal Attainment Scaling survey (GAS) to demonstrate skill attainment and provide feedback on the experienced after the yearlong academy is completed.
+Timelines:FFY 2010- FFY 2012Resources: Federal Funds and GaDOE Personnel2) The Special Education Leadership Development Academy (SELDA):SELDA is a leadershipacademy jointly sponsored by the Georgia Department of Education and Georgia Council ofAdministrators of Special Education designed for the new Special Education Director.SELDAis a series of six sessions that take place throughout the school year.The purpose and focus ofSELDA is to prepare new special education directors for the responsibilities associated with theirjob.
+This task is accomplished by providing instruction by content experts, practice, mentorsupport, and "Question and Answer" sessions by the Georgia Department of Education's SpecialEducation Director on a variety of topics specific to the roles and responsibilities of IDEA.
+TheSELDA participants do a Goal Attainment Scaling survey (GAS) to demonstrate skill attainmentand provide feedback on the experienced after the yearlong academy is completed.

-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel

-3) Collaborative Communities (New): The State uses Collaborative Communities in partnership with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
+Timelines:FFY 2010- FFY 2012Resources:Federal Funds and GaDOE Personnel3)Collaborative Communities:The State uses Collaborative Communities in partnership with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
 These groups utilize focused action and shared leadership in order to work together to accomplish common goals.
 Collaborative communities within each GLRS promote shared work among districts, empower LEAs to engage in continuous improvement, and assist LEAs with general supervision.
 All participants were expected to be highly engaged, active participants in the shared leadership of their collaborative communities.
 Additional information can be located at Georgia's Continuous Improvement Monitoring Plan Manual .